I recently had the chance to take Demand Curve’s Startup Growth Program.

 Extras of The Program

-These extras come up both with the Self-Serve and Full Program plans.
+These extras come up both with the program.

 The first extra and the one I’ve found most useful is the Slack community you’re invited to when joining Demand Curve.
 There are +1,600 people over there, all working on the growth and marketing of great startups.